-SBA Releases PPP EZ Forgiveness Application and Conforming Guidance for the PPP Flexibility Act
+SBA Releases PPP EZ Forgiveness Application and Conforming Guidance

 On June 16, 2020, the SBA released Revisions to the Third and Sixth Interim Final Rules (the “Revisions”), as well as an updated PPP Loan Forgiveness Application (click here for the application and here for the related instructions) (“Full Application”) and a simplified version of the same for certain eligible borrowers (click here for the application and here for the related instructions) (“EZ Application”).
 The SBA released the Revisions, the Full Application and the EZ Application to reflect changes to the Paycheck Protection Program (the “PPP”) in accordance with the Paycheck Protection Program Flexibility Act and to make it easier for borrowers to seek full forgiveness.